LLNL/sundials/doc/shared/RecentChanges.rst

-Fixed a bug in ARKStep where an extra right-hand side evaluation would occur each time step when enabling the :c:func:`ARKodeSetAutonomous` option and using an IMEX method where the DIRK table has an implicit first and is not stiffly accurate.
+Fixed a bug in ARKStep where an extra right-hand side evaluation would occur each time step when enabling the :c:func:`ARKodeSetAutonomous` option and using an IMEX method where the DIRK table has an implicit first stage and is not stiffly accurate.

 **Deprecation Notices**